tuankhai1/NEAR-FIELD-ISAC/README.md

 ```bash
 python -m pip install -e ".[optimization,dev]"
 ```

+The optimization extra installs CVXPY and its standard open-source solver dependencies.
+MOSEK is optional and must be installed separately with a valid MOSEK license.
+If MOSEK is unavailable, `--solver auto` falls back to another installed SDP-capable solver.

 With `--solver auto`, the pipeline prefers MOSEK for the paper-size fully digital SDP and CLARABEL for the compact hybrid SDP, with the other installed